ctrueden/equilibrium/_pages/dossiers/leopold-gardenblossom.md

   profession: professor of the arcane arts
 ---

 From [Case 03](../events/case-03), a gnomish professor of magical theory.
-He’s the one who made [Gurin Aldrimor](gurin-aldrimor)'s life clock.
+He's the one who made [Gurin Aldrimor](gurin-aldrimor)'s life clock.

 Now a member of [MAD](../orgs/mad) for some reason.